Stocks, oil prices edge up on trade talk optimism

 “The only story here is the China-U.S. (trade deal).
 Last few sessions, gold has been selling off on hopes for a U.S.-China deal.
 Right now, gold is paused here and is in kind of a wait-and-see (mode),” said Bob Haberkorn, senior market strategist at RJO Futures.

-Reporting by Herbert Lash; Editing by Dan Grebler and Tom Brown
+Reporting by Herbert Lash; Editing by Dan Grebler, Tom Brown and Jonathan Oatis